 Experience & Education

 |1985||Clinton High School|

 - Lifelong Arkansan, growing up in the Ozark foothills at Clinton.

-- Married to the lovely Pamela Hill for 26 years and have three children and one grandchild.
+- Married to the lovely Pamela Hill for 28 years.
+We have three children and two grandchildren.

 - Passions include deer hunting, bass and trout fishing and anything Razorback.
 Go Hogs!!